 A lot can change in a year!
 That is certainly the case for Veal Farmers of Ontario (VFO).
-I am proud to present our Inaugural Annual Report representing an overview of the activities and issues that have been addressed on behalf of Ontario's veal industry.
+I am proud to present our Inaugural Annual Report representing an overview of the

 This past year has been very busy for the VFO Board of Directors and staff!
 VFO came into force on April 1st, 2015 and with that, came a number of new responsibilities and directions for the organization.
 The VFO's first Board of Directors was appointed to serve for a one year term and we welcomed a number of new faces around the board table.
 At the same time, the legacy organization of the Ontario Veal Association (OVA) and its business affairs were wound up and funds were transferred to the VFO.
 As approved by the OVA membership, the organization was also formally dissolved.